stecrotti/stecrotti.github.io/_projects/reweighted_markov.md

 \hat{A}=\frac{\sum_{\mu=1}^{M}\mathcal{A}(\underline{x}^{(\mu)})\Phi(\underline{x}^{(\mu)})}{\sum_{\mu=1}^{M}\Phi(\underline{x}^{(\mu)})}
 \end{equation}$$
 To see that such approximation is a sensible choice, compute the expectation of the numerator and the denominator and verify that their ratio is equal to $$A$$.
 - Find an "effective" Markov process which is as close as possible to the biased one.
-An idea is to set up a variational problem: look among a class of Markov processes for the one that minimizes the KL divergence with the target distribution $$p\propto W\Phi$$
+An idea is to set up a variational problem: look among a class of Markov processes for the one that minimizes the KL divergence with the target distribution $$p\propto W\Phi$$ <d-cite key="causality"></d-cite>.
-\cite{causality}.
 - And more...